 Ursinus took the bold step of eliminating summer school in favor of a focus on student achievement, instituting the Summer Fellows program in which selected students work individually on research projects with faculty mentors.
 The College became affiliated with several elite groups, including The Annapolis Group, the Watson Foundation, the Kemper Scholars group, Project Pericles and Project DEEP.
 A faculty-driven first-year course, The Common Intellectual Experience, asks first-year students to wrestle with fundamental questions of human existence.

 As the college saw growth in applications and students, programs in theater, dance, the environment, biochemistry, neuroscience, art history, music and East Asian Studies were added to the curriculum.
 The newest academic building, The Kaleidoscope performing arts center, has attracted students interested in the performing arts.

 Under the late President Bobby Fong, the college became known for its “liberal arts plus” philosophy, which prepares students not just to make a living, but to make a life of purpose.
 The academic rigor provides the foundation for an education that teaches students to think critically, communicate effectively and act ethically.
-An Independent Learning Experience requires students to graduate with the experience of a completed internship, a study abroad program, independent research, or student teaching.
+An Experiential Learning Project (XLP) requires students to graduate with the experience of a completed internship, a study abroad program, independent research, or student teaching.
 Students often major in more than one discipline.